Giants vs. Dodgers Player Props Betting Odds

 Wade Stats

-- Wade has 11 doubles, a triple, eight home runs, 45 walks and 21 RBI (56 total hits).
-He's also swiped two bases.
+- Wade has collected 56 hits with 11 doubles, a triple, eight home runs and 45 walks.
+He has driven in 21 runs with two stolen bases.

 Wade Recent Games